AdaCore/spark2014/docs/lrm/source/packages.rst

 we are not talking about any changes in a program's behavior at run-time.]

-5. The type invariant expression for a type T shall not include a call to a boundary function for type T. [This often means that a type invariant expression cannot contain calls to functions declared in the visible part of the package in question.]
+5. The type invariant expression for a type T shall not include a call to a boundary function for type T, if that boundary function has an input with a part of type T. [This often means that a type invariant expression cannot contain calls to functions declared in the visible part of the package in question.]